elastic/rally/docs/telemetry.rst

 .. note::

-   The licensing terms of Java flight recorder do not allow you to run it in production environments without a valid license (for details, please refer to the `Oracle Java SE Advanced & Suite Products page <http://www.oracle.com/technetwork/java/javaseproducts/overview/index.html>`_).
+   The licensing terms of Java flight recorder do not allow you to run it in production environments without a valid license (for details, refer to the `Oracle Java SE Advanced & Suite Products page <http://www.oracle.com/technetwork/java/javaseproducts/overview/index.html>`_).
 However, running in a QA environment is fine.

 jit
 ---